By Lambeth Hochwald

 Brickunderground, March 13, 2012

 With this month’s long-awaited return of “Mad Men,” it’s fun to ponder where chain-smoking ad exec Donald Draper might live.
-Nowadays, Draper might be out of luck, as a growing number of Manhattan co-ops and condos ban smoking inside apartments,.
+Nowadays, Draper might be out of luck, as a growing number of Manhattan co-ops and condos ban smoking inside apartments, including the buildings we highlighted yesterday.

 In a survey of 1,000 New Yorkers commissioned by the New York City Coalition for a Smoke-Free City, 58 percent said they would pay more to live in smoke-free housing.